Travelers' diarrhea: Antimotility agents

 Antimotility drugs such as loperamide and diphenoxylate reduce the symptoms of diarrhea by slowing transit time in the gut.
 They may be taken to slow the frequency of stools, but not enough to stop bowel movements completely, which delays expulsion of the causative organisms from the intestines.
 They should be avoided in patients with fever, bloody diarrhea, and possible inflammatory diarrhea.
 Adverse reactions may include nausea, vomiting, abdominal pain, hives or rash, and loss of appetite.
 Antimotility agents should not, as a rule, be taken by children under age two.

 Epidemiology

 An estimated 10 million people—20 to 50% of international travelers—develop TD each year.
 It is more common in the developing world, where rates exceed 60%, but has been reported in some form in virtually every travel destination in the world.

 Society and culture

 Moctezuma's revenge is a colloquial term for travelers' diarrhea contracted in Mexico.
 The name refers to Moctezuma II (1466–1520), the Tlatoani (ruler) of the Aztec civilization who was overthrown by the Spanish conquistador Hernán Cortés in the early 16th century, thereby bringing large portions of what is now Mexico and Central America under the rule of the Spanish crown.
+The relevance being that Cortés and his soldiers carried the smallpox virus, to which Mexicans had never been exposed.
+The resulting infection reduced the population of Tenochtitlan by 40 percent in 1520 alone.